dbeyda/fast-online-packing/README.md

 If you want to output the test log to a file, you can do:
 ```
-pytest . > file.txt
+pytest . > testlog.txt
 ```

 <br />

 ### Generating New Documentation

 Documentation is provided in the HTML format and was generated with [Sphinx](https://www.sphinx-doc.org/).
 API reference was generated automatically with [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) from _docstrings_.
-Documentation source files are found in the `docs_src` folder.
+Documentation source files are found in the `docs_src` folder, and generated HTML docs are in the `docs/` folder.
+This arrangement facilitates deploying the docs to GitHub Pages.

 To generate new documentation:
 ```
 cd docs_src
-make html
+make github
 ```

 Sphinx will read the `.rst` files in `docs_src/` to generate new HTML files in the `docs/` folder.